dabrahams/www.boostcon.com/content/pages/location.rst

 Local Time Zone
 ---------------

-At the time of BoostCon 2007, Aspen will be on Mountain Daylight Time, the same as Denver.
-Daylight Savings Time starts Monday, March 11, 2007 at 3:00 a.m.
+At the time of BoostCon 2008, Aspen will be on Mountain Daylight Time, the same as Denver.
+Daylight Savings Time starts Sunday March 9, 2008 at 2:00 a.m.

 Weather